Dadoum/Provision/README.md

 ## Support

-Donations are welcome with GitHub Sponsor.
+Donations are welcome with GitHub Sponsors.